Spectrum FAQ

 What does Spectrum do?

-Spectrum provides multi-award-winning events, sessions and support for children with Autism, additional needs, learning difficulties and disabilities, alongside their families and carers.
+Spectrum provides multi-award-winning events and support for children with Autism, additional needs, learning difficulties and disabilities, alongside their families and carers.
 We are parent-led, family-focused and passionate about inclusion and reducing isolation.
-Spectrum has won both the Cambridgeshire Live Community Awards & Luminus Inspiration Awards for our work with families.
+Spectrum has won both the Cambridgeshire Live Community Awards & Luminus Inspiration Awards for our work with families, alongside team member awards.

 We are registered with the Charity Commission in England & Wales (117916)